 One of the questions I am often asked is how to photograph flying birds.
 It seems everyone wants to try it but few know where to start.
 Photographing birds in flight is fun!

 Birds in flight move at high speeds and invariably you will be photographing a back-lit subject.
-These two elements make for a tricky situation as far as exposure is concerned and also as far as producing a tack sharp image.

 My intention here is to get you started with the correct settings and explain the reasons for each.
 I suggest you try them and adjust to your own ability and the gear you use.